yahayuta/star_shooter/README.md

 Your view is from the cockpit of your starfighter, the "Gaia".
 The cockpit provides you with all the necessary information to navigate and survive in the galaxy.

 *   **Main Viewport:** Your primary view of the 3D space in front of your ship.
+*   **Fuel Gauge (Bottom Left):** An arc-shaped gauge that displays your remaining fuel.
-*   **Energy Gauge (Bottom Left):** An arc-shaped gauge that displays your remaining energy.
-Energy is consumed by firing weapons, warping, and taking damage.
+*   **Shield Gauge (Bottom Left):** An arc-shaped gauge that displays your remaining shields.
 *   **Missile Count (Bottom Right):** A series of vertical bars indicating your remaining missiles.
-*   **System Status (Top Left):** Shows the current status of your ship's critical systems: Radar, Computer, Engine, Life Support, and Targeting Computer.
+*   **System Status (Top Left):** Shows the current status of your ship's critical systems: Radar, Computer, and Engine.
 The health of each system is displayed as a percentage, and the color changes from green to yellow to red as damage is sustained.
 *   **Score & High Score (Top Center):** Your current score and the high score.
 *   **Date (Bottom Center):** The in-game date, which advances with actions like warping.
 Be mindful of the date, as some events may be time-sensitive.
-*   **Key Count (Bottom Center):** Shows how many keys you have collected out of the required 7 in Adventure Mode.
+*   **Key Count (Bottom Center):** Shows how many keys you have collected out of the required 3 in Adventure Mode.
 *   **Radar (Bottom Center):** A circular radar display that shows the immediate vicinity around your ship.
     *   **Yellow Blip (Center):** Your ship.
     *   **Red Blips:** Enemy ships.